-Dharamshala, Kinnaur and Kangra Valley are other places of Buddhist stronghold.
-The ancient monasteries here are a repository of Buddhist art, literature and culture.
-The brilliant frescoes on the walls, tapestries and painted murals are unique and worth checking out.
+Dharamshala, Kinnaur, and Kangra Valley are other places of Buddhist stronghold.
+The ancient monasteries here are a repository of Buddhist art, literature, and culture.
+The brilliant frescoes on the walls, tapestries, and painted murals are unique and worth checking out.
 Over the years, the Buddhist monasteries have gained prominence as training centers for lamas.
 Tibetan Buddhism is thriving in every corner of the country and owing to the close proximity of Tibet, these regions have major Tibetan influence on them.
 The monasteries of Himachal Pradesh are the perfect place to spend some quality time here and soak in the spiritual aura of these serene pilgrim sites.
 These monasteries should be on the top of the tourist bucket list during Himachal Pradesh spiritual tour.
 These are the ideal places to get glimpses of the rich cultural heritage of Buddhism as well as to learn the preaching and teachings of Buddha.

 Location - 17 km from the main Kaza town in Lahaul and Spiti district

-Facts - Key Monastery is the largest and oldest monastery in Lahaul and Spiti.
+Facts - Key Monastery is the largest and oldest monastery in Lahaul and Spiti Valleys.
 It is a repository of rare Buddhist relics and literature.
 It is also home to around 300 lamas.
 The Thangka paintings here are of great interest to tourists.

 Location - 47 km from Kaza town